-Dijkstra algorithm: notes
+Input of Dijkstra algorithm: notes.

-- input: - graph (nodes, arches) - nodes = locations where IA can be - arches = path to go from node A to node B, such as... - straight line paths A to B (to be run / walked) - a potential jump reaching B from A - drop down from A to B (note: arches are not necessarily symmetric!) - a (positive!) cost, associated to each arch - e.g. estimated time to go from A to B - in general, willingness of the IA to pass through there - flexible! easy to adapt costs to reflect specific scenarios, e.g.: - "that path is vulnerable to enemy shooting": higher cost - "that path is across lava.
-It hurts! (costs HP)": higher cost - "that path occludes friendly fire lines": higher cost - "I risk being spotted on that path (I don't want to be seen)": higher cost - Start node and Destination node(s) - output: - path from Start to Dest - guaranteed to be the minimal-cost path smarten up! with an estimate of the remaining distance to Dest
+- graph (nodes, arches) - nodes = locations where IA can be - arches = path to go from node A to node B, such as... - straight line paths A to B (to be run / walked) - a potential jump reaching B from A - drop down from A to B (note: arches are not necessarily bidirectional!) - a (positive!) cost, associated to each arch - e.g., estimated time to go from A to B - in general, this reflets the willingness of the IA to pass through there - flexible! easy to adapt costs to reflect specific scenarios, e.g.: - "that path is vulnerable to enemy shooting": higher cost - "that path is across lava.
+It hurts! (costs HP)": higher cost - "that path occludes friendly fire lines": higher cost - "I risk being spotted on that path (I don't want to be seen)": higher cost - Start node and Destination node(s) - Destination nodes can be multiple